Skip to main content

 For 15 years (2005-2019), the Commission had set up 2 bodies that were meeting twice a year to help with policy implementation and strengthen cooperation between countries, civil society and international organisations.

 The HIV/AIDS, viral hepatitis and tuberculosis Think Tank (TT) was a forum of representatives from national health authorities of EU and EEA countries to exchange information and strengthen cooperation.
-The HIV/AIDS, viral Hepatitis and Tuberculosis Civil Society Forum (CSF) was an informal advisory body enabling the participation of NGOs and networks in European policy development and implementation.

 Since these groups were closed in their current format, the Commission continues holding discussions on HIV, tuberculosis and hepatitis policy implementation and facilitating the exchange of best practices through appropriate mechanisms, including the Health Security Committee, as well as dedicated networks on the EU Health Policy Platform.